Sixth Form Admissions

 In addition to studying A levels you have the opportunity to undertake various enrichment opportunities.
 These include voluntary work within the school and local community, leadership programmes and workshops, attendance at university lectures, running subject specific societies/ charity committee, online learning to gain university standard modules and work placements (this includes work experience abroad; for example, medical placements in India).

 Becoming an independent learner is key to academic success in the Sixth Form.
 The expectation is that you will research and read additional material in order to enhance your learning in lessons.
 We will support you by providing guidance through study skills sessions as well as allocate you designated quiet study time.

-Applications to join the Sixth Form at Southend High School for Boys are welcomed during the Autumn Term 2017; please click here to access the online application form (please note the closing date of Friday 1st December 2017).
+Applications to join the Sixth Form at Southend High School for Boys are welcomed, from girls and boys, during the Autumn Term 2017; please click here to access the online application form (please note the closing date of Friday 1st December 2017).
 We will consult your current school for information on your likely progress and if your school predicts an appropriate level of achievement at GCSE, and there is space in the subjects you wish to study, we will normally offer you a place.
-Please note that once your application is submitted, you will not hear from us until February 2018.
-Applicants will be welcome to visit the school on 2nd November 2017 (with or without parents) to talk to staff before making a final decision.
+Please note that once your application is submitted, it is possible you will not hear from us until February 2018.
+Applicants will be welcome to visit the school on 2nd November 2017 (with or without parents) from 6.30 to 8.30 pm to talk to staff before making a final decision.

 SHSB Year 11 Entry

 Members of our own Year 11 who wish to continue into the Sixth Form will receive advice from tutors, careers staff and their Year Leader during the year, as well as hearing talks by subject teachers.
 You will fill in application forms showing A Level subject preferences during the Autumn Term.